sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/postgres-installation/README.md

 # PostgreSQL Installation and Setup

+To integrate databases into your applications, you need to install the database software.

 ## Installing and Running PostgreSQL

 Follow these instructions to install the PostgreSQL database management system on your operating system: